Primary Navigation for the CDC Website

 Clinical description

-Inhalation of cyanide gas or ingestion of cyanide salts typically leads to lethargy or coma (possibly sudden collapse), dyspnea, tachypnea, tachycardia, and hypotension.
-Severe poisoning results in bradypnea, bradycardia, cardiovascular collapse, and death.
+Inhalation of cyanide gas or ingestion of cyanide salts typically leads to confusion, headache, nausea/vomiting, dyspnea, tachypnea, tachycardia, and hypotension.
+In severe poisoning, additional signs and symptoms include bradypnea/apnea, bradycardia, seizure, coma, cardiovascular collapse, and death.
 Nonspecific laboratory findings include metabolic and lactic acidosis (1-3).

 Laboratory criteria for diagnosis